Executor Plugins

 - Type:

-boolean; Required: no; Default:false - Purpose: Cache preference decisions.
+boolean; Required: no; Default:true - Purpose: Cache preference decisions.

 cache_ttl